 Of course, Sofitel does not stop there.
 A bonus of ordering Hokkien Mee at Sofitel Singapore City Centre is the elevation of this bowl of noodles.
 Instead of just using prawns, it uses a huge crayfish as the main ingredient.
 Add to that many other ingredients, including sotong and roasted pork, and you get a bowl full of goodness.

 Lastly, we had the mango sticky rice dessert.
 We wanted to try something different and thought this could be a unique dish.
 We were not wrong.
 Once again, Sofitel elevated the dish to something better.
 Instead of just having mango, sticky rice, and ice cream on a plate, it is served in a small cup.
 At the bottom is the sticky rice with mango cubes littered around.
-Coconut ice cream is then added on the top, so it slowly flows down as we eat the dessert.
-Parked beside it is a biscotto, so it completes the dessert with some crunchy feel.
+Coconut ice cream is then added to the top, so it slowly flows down as we eat the dessert.
+Parked beside it is a biscotti, so it completes the dessert with a crunchy feel.
 This whole dessert works perfectly as we use our spoon to cut through the different layers.
 When we took a bite, we got some sticky rice, a mango cube, and some coconut ice cream.
 It was indeed a rainbow of flavours and it was a fantastic dessert and dish to end our meal with.

 Second meal (supper): Racines’ Chicken Rice

-After having a light pre-dinner at the Club Millésime lounge, we felt a little peckish, and thought to order the hotel’s signature chicken rice.
-We heard great stuff about Racines (the hotel’s main restaurant) from Shutterwhale (source link), and thought we should try their food.
+After having a light pre-dinner at the Club Millésime lounge, we felt a little peckish and thought to order the hotel’s signature chicken rice.
+We heard great stuff about Racines (the hotel’s main restaurant) from Shutterwhale and thought we should try their food.
 It was a great recommendation!
 Take a look at the picture and you know what we mean.
 You can tell that it was a proper chicken rice dish, prepared and cooked professionally for a guest.
 You could see the effort put into making this dish.
 The rice was fragrant and tasty, with the achar a great starter to the meal.
 The chicken meat was fresh and moist, while the sauce that the chicken was soaked in was also tasty, and made the chicken that much tastier.
-The vegetable was a perfect complement to the chicken, and went really well with the rice as well.
+The vegetable was a perfect complement to the chicken and went really well with the rice as well.